Rami-Sabbagh/rami-sabbagh.github.io/content/en/posts/2019-08-08-Hacking-my-router-settings.md

 lastmod: 2019-08-08T00:00:00+02:00
 featuredVideo:
 featuredImage: images/posts/hacking-my-router-settings/post_image.png
-draft: false
+draft: true
 ---

 > **ⓘ Important:** **<u>Never ever attempt to do hacking without proper permission from the systems owners.
-Even for educational purposes.</u>** It's an unethical action and **very frowned upon**.
+Even for educational purposes.</u>** It's an unethical action and **very frowned upon** (mostly considered illegal).
 The post here has been left as a demonstration on how househeld routers can be insecure.

+> 👋 Hello there dear sneaky reader.
+So you've found the unpublished post (or rather the hidden one).
+By being able to read it from source or even build the blog from source.
+I trust you with the information written here.
+To not hack unethically and to hugely respect your parents, as I do respect mine.

 Hello everyone, it's been 2 years since the last blog post, yea, I'm such a lazy blogger 😛